pietervdvn/MapComplete/Docs/SpecialInputElements.md

-A string, but allows input of longer strings more comfortably and supports newlines (a text area)
+A longer piece of text